digitalArtHistory/recits-numeriques/19/README.md

   QUEER CONTEMPORARY
-« […] that intersectionality promises new insights not only into the role that visual culture plays in constructing contemporary identities, but also in the historical formations on which our identities depend.
+« […] intersectionality promises new insights not only into the role that visual culture plays in constructing contemporary identities, but also in the historical formations on which our identities depend.
 […] Beth Fischer offers an instance in which the female body is endowed with symbolic power by being pre- sented as both inferior and monstrous; paradoxically, it could both destabilize the viewer’s gender